christocracy/cordova-plugin-background-geolocation/README.md

 This is fork of [christocracy cordova-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation).
 The main change is in Android version.
 Posting positions to url was replaced by callbacks, so now it works same as in iOS.
 Plugin is now battery and data efficient **foreground** and background geolocation provider.

-In android you can choose from two location service providers:
+On Android you can choose from two location service providers:
 * ANDROID_DISTANCE_FILTER (original christocracy's)
 * ANDROID_FUSED_LOCATION (experimental contributed by [huttj](https://github.com/huttj/cordova-plugin-background-geolocation))